A Virtual Panel Discussion

-Our July webinar will be hosted by two architects from Collective Architecture, winners of Architect of the Year at the 2018 AJ Architecture Awards.
+Hosted by two architects from Collective Architecture, winners of Architect of the Year at the 2018 AJ Architecture Awards.

 The panellists will be presenting their Community, Cultural and Care projects to explain their collaborative working processes ensuring client and user needs are fully captured.

 Architects, Mairi Laverty and Ewan Imrie from Collective Architecture shall discuss some key award-winning Community, Cultural and Care projects to explain their collaborative working processes (to ensure that client and user needs are fully understood) and their ideas in designing spaces for people to feel comfortable, safe and inspired.

 Password to view: DpU2021!

 Architect, Collective Architecture Glasgow